openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/editor_setup.rst

     },

-.. _editor-vs-palisade-path:
+.. _editor-vs-OpenFHE-path:

-Setup Palisade Install Path
+Setup OpenFHE Install Path
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If developing external to the Palisade repository the following are great to add to the local `.vscode/settings.json`.
+If developing external to the OpenFHE repository the following are great to add to the local `.vscode/settings.json`.
 This is normally intended for users or working with independent example repositories.

 ::

-    // Include installed palisade for library references "C_Cpp.default.includePath": [
+    // Include installed OpenFHE for library references "C_Cpp.default.includePath": [
-        "/usr/local/include/palisade/core",
+        "/usr/local/include/OpenFHE/core",
-        "/usr/local/include/palisade/pke",
+        "/usr/local/include/OpenFHE/pke",
-        "/usr/local/include/palisade/cereal",
+        "/usr/local/include/OpenFHE/cereal",
-        // "/usr/local/include/palisade/binfhe", // (optional) only needed if working with circuits ],
+        // "/usr/local/include/OpenFHE/binfhe", // (optional) only needed if working with circuits ],

-> :warning: Using this inside the Palisade Development repository will create duplicate references, don't use it inside the repo.
+> :warning: Using this inside the OpenFHE Development repository will create duplicate references, don't use it inside the repo.

 .. _editor-vs-markdown: